sillsdev/khmer-character-specification/specification.md

 ## 3. The Linguistic Situation in Cambodia <a name="TheLinguisticSituationinCambodia"></a>
 ### 3.1.
 Languages of Cambodia

-There are 27 languages spoken in Cambodia, according to the Ethnologue (Simons et al. 2017).
+There are 27 languages spoken in Cambodia, according to the Ethnologue (Eberhard et al. 2019).

 <table>